This tutorial will discuss "Tutorial8 - Optical Marker Tracking" from the tutorials included

 with additional features, is available for commercial use by contacting email@example.com.)
 First, install ALVAR 1.4.0 and download and install OpenCV 1.0, which is required for running ALVAR 1.4.0.
 (You will need to restart your computer after installing

 OpenCV 1.0. to make sure that your path environment variable is set correctly.)
-Then, open ALVARWrapper1.4.sln under the GoblinXNA\wrappers\ALVARWrapper1.4 directory (You will need either Visual Studio 2008 Professional Edition or Visual C++ 2008 Express Edition
+Then, open ALVARWrapper1.4.sln under the GoblinXNA\wrappers\ALVARWrapper1.4 directory (You will need either Visual Studio 2008 Professional Edition or Visual C++ 2008 Express

-the “Additional Include Directories” under Configurations Properties
+sure that the “Additional Include Directories” under Configurations Properties

 → General and the “Additional Library Directories” under Configurations